sje30/damtp-unix-intro/README.md

 ## What is subliminal.damtp.cam.ac.uk?

-64 core machine in DAMTP.
-Lots of CPUs and lots of RAM.
+64 core machine in DAMTP, with lots of RAM and disk space.
 Teaching machine.
 For the MPhil, this is the main (but not only) DAMTP machine I recommend you use.